What is Ecommerce Marketing?

 - Optimized web designs that are responsive and provide an intuitive user experience

-- Google Ad and PPC campaigns to improve lead generation by creating targeted advertisements
+- Google Ad campaigns to improve lead generation by creating targeted advertisements

 - Buzz marketing, including influencer marketing, to stir up conversations about a new product, leading to more traffic